 Forensic fire investigation

-Forensic Access fire scientists are instructed variously by the defence, prosecution and Appeal bodies in criminal cases, and by insurance companies and private individuals in a wide variety of others.
+Forensic Access fire scientists are instructed variously by the defence, prosecution and Appeal bodies in criminal cases, and by insurance companies and private individuals in a wide variety of other, Civil Law cases.
 Such cases have included primary investigations of the scene, secondary ones - where other agencies have been there first, the examination of various items from the scene, and paper exercises involving reviewing the work of others from statements, reports, photographs and video tape recordings.

 The majority of cases we deal with are from the defence where a common feature in many of them has been the inadequacy of the prosecution to provide robust scientific evidence.
 But other examples include: